 A cookie is a tiny text file stored on your computer.
 Cookies store information that is used to help make sites work.
 Only we and our advertising/affiliate partners can access the cookies created by our website.

 - Track what you’ve seen.
 For example, a cookie is set when you see the popup for the newsletter.
 Another one is set if you click on that.
 Without these, you’d see that popup on every single page, every single visit.
-This is done through the OptinMonster service.
-OptinMonster is GDPR-compliant.
-You can learn about their data security measures here.
+The Facebook Pixel tracks what pages you have looked at in order to provide more relavent Facebook and Instagram ads.

 You can control your cookies at the browser level.
 Choosing to disable cookies may hinder your use of certain functions.